arqtrad/archlit/article.md

 [^3]: Botelho concedes, nevertheless, that Volkmar Machado was already aware of the burgeoning European debate on Gothic architecture by the late eighteenth century.
 See [@botelho:2010historiografia, 117].

+[^4]: [@leal:2000etnografias, 30].
+Against what is perhaps an overuse of the term "positivistic" in recent historiographic studies, it is worth noting Braga himself claims Vico as his first theoretical framework.
+[@braga:1867historia, vi].